plsuwu/plsuwu/src/docs/writeups/operation_eradication.md

 We are now missing one final piece before we can wipe the endpoint - we still don’t have the authentication info, and the approach I am taking requires that we make a request _without_ Rclone.

-Because the service uses unencrypted HTTP, we can intercept traffic routed between Rclone and WebDAV using `Wireshark`; the result of which is the following:
+Because the service uses unencrypted HTTP, we can intercept traffic routed between Rclone and WebDAV using Wireshark, resulting in the following:

 ```powershell
 PROPFIND /webdav/ HTTP/1.1